Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 }

-03 Change the AWS region by updating the --region command parameter value and repeat the entire process for other regions.
+04 Change the AWS cloud region by updating the --region command parameter value and repeat the Remediation process for other regions.

-Option 2: Disable the rule check.
-If the selected idle Amazon ElastiCache cluster is needed (its role within your application stack/environment is important), you may want turn off the conformity rule check for the specified ElastiCache cluster from the Cloud Conformity console
+Option 2: Disable the conformity rule check.
+If your idle Amazon ElastiCache cluster is expected to be used soon and the resource role within your application stack is important, you can turn off the rule check for the cache cluster, from your Trend Cloud One™ – Conformity account console.

 References